What is a QDRO and why do I need one?

 I have never worked.
 Can I get Social Security?

 If your spouse has worked and if you have been married for 10 years or more, you may be entitled to one-half of your spouse’s Social Security or your own, whichever is higher, even if you are divorced.
 Your spouse still retains 100% of his or her Social Security benefit.
-Hoffman Divorce Strategies professionals are knowledgable about Social Security claiming strategies that can help you maximize your Social Security benefit.
+Hoffman Divorce Strategies professionals are knowledgeable about Social Security claiming strategies that can help you maximize your Social Security benefit.
 More information can be found at the Social Security Administration website.

 Is my IRA considered marital property if it’s in my name only?